 Previous versions (1.x) of the Gradle scan-agent plugin scanned both the dependencies section and the project build directory of the Gradle project.
 The current plugin version (2.x), introduced in Code Insight 2020 R3, scans only the project build directory.
 Refer to the Gradle documentation for instructions on how to include dependencies as a part of build directory.
 An example install command for including dependencies might be:

-'''

-task copyToLib(type: Copy) { into "$buildDir/output/lib" from configurations.runtime }
+task copyToLib(type: Copy) { into "\$buildDir/output/lib" from configurations.runtime } gradle build copyToLib code-insight-scan

-'''

 For this task, use the following command to run the scan agent from the Gradle application project: